MicrosoftDocs/xamarin-communitytoolkit/docs/views/expander.md

 - `ForceUpdateSizeCommand`, of type `ICommand`, which defines the command that's executed when the size of the `Expander` is force updated.
 This property uses the `OneWayToSource` binding mode.
 - `Header`, of type [`View`](xref:Xamarin.Forms.View), which defines the header content.
 - `IsExpanded`, of type `bool`, which determines if the `Expander` is expanded .
 This property uses the `TwoWay` binding mode, and has a default value of `false`.
-- `State`, of type `ExpanderState`, which represents the state of the `Expander`.
+- `State`, of type `ExpandState`, which represents the state of the `Expander`.
 This property uses the `OneWayToSource` binding mode.

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that they can be targets of data bindings, and styled.

 > [!NOTE]
 > The `Content` property is the content property of the `Expander` class, and therefore does not need to be explicitly set from XAML.

-The `ExpanderState` enumeration defines the following members:
+The `ExpandState` enumeration defines the following members:

 - `Expanding` indicates that the `Expander` is expanding.
 - `Expanded` indicates that the `Expander` is expanded.